probcomp/programmable-vi-pldi-2024/README.md

 There are also several abbreviations which are not collected in a single place in the artifact:

-* AIR -- Attend, Infer, Repeat, a generative model of multi-object images
+* AIR -- _Attend, Infer, Repeat_, a generative model of multi-object images
 * VAE -- variational autoencoder
 * ELBO -- evidence lower bound
 * MVD -- the measure valued derivative estimator
 * REINFORCE -- the score function derivative estimator
-* IWELBO -- importance weighted ELBO
+* (IWELBO, or IWAE) -- importance weighted ELBO
 * HVI -- hierarchical variational inference
 * IWHVI -- importance weighted HVI
 * DIWHVI -- doubly importance weighted HVI